 Counties with No building Codes in Colorado:

 - Saguache County: Has no building codes but land use permits are required.
-According to one reader, the county has one of the highest concentrations of off-grid and alternative building folks in the nation.
+According to one reader, the county has one of the nation’s highest concentrations of off-grid and alternative building folks.

 - Mineral County